jak/jQuery-File-Tree/README.md

 Perl by Oleg Burlaca
 Python/Django by Martin Skou
 Ruby by Erik Lax
-If you would like to share a connector that you’ve written for another language, let us know!
-We’ll be happy to add it to the download for everyone to use!

 The connector scripts provided with jQuery File Tree are only designed to read information from a specified root folder.
 Although this is typically harmless, there exists a potential for malicious individuals to be able to view your entire directory structure by spoofing therootparameter.
 It is highly recommended that you add some form of check to your connector script to verify the path being scanned is a path that you want to allow visitors to see.